 Mydriasis is the medical term for an unusual dilation or widening of the pupils.
+There are various causes of this fixed dilation of the pupils.

 Normally, a person’s pupils dilate when the light is dim so that more light can enter the eye.
 Mydriasis describes a condition where the pupils dilate without a change in the levels of light.